The Freezer Is a Food Savings Tool: How to Make Food Last Longer, Reduce Waste, and Save Money on Groceries

 The freezer is often overlooked as a simple storage space.
 But when used intentionally, it becomes a practical tool for:

-and supporting food access at home
+Supporting food access at home.

 In a time where food costs require more careful planning, small systems like this can make everyday eating more manageable and more consistent.